Visit the CHESS Scholarworks page for our latest research!

 Students from the four anthropological subfields as well as other social sciences are encouraged to apply.
 Participants in this research stream will develop projects related to how people in Europe have used and understood place and space across time and cultural settings.
 In class readings, students will analyze current research on cultural landscapes, industrial ruins and nostalgia, regional terroir products, spatial and environmental justice in immigrant neighborhoods and ethnic minority communities, and other instances of place-making.

-The field supervisor for the 2012-2013 cohort will be Prof. Krista Harper, a cultural anthropologist who studies civic mobilizations for environmental protection and urban sustainability in postsocialist eastern Europe and contemporary Portugal.
+The field supervisor for the 2012-2013 cohort was PI Prof. Krista Harper, a cultural anthropologist who studies civic mobilizations for environmental protection and urban sustainability in postsocialist eastern Europe and contemporary Portugal.

 2011-2012: Multiculturalism, Migration, and Heritage in Europe

 In the past two decades, public officials across Europe have made tremendous investments in scientific and cultural policy at the local, regional, national, and international levels.
 These initiatives promote different visions of “traditional” culture, “modern” nationalism, and “globalist” multicultural integration, and all represent different interpretations of and responses to Europeanization.
 “Culture” has become a politically charged keyword in these debates, and concomitantly, “heritage” has become a contested object requiring management.
 Some scholars argue that the Europeanization process has strengthened the position of traditional minority languages and political movements in contemporary Catalan, Basque, and Gaelic communities.
 Concurrently, post-colonial immigration following World War II has had far-reaching cultural effects and stimulated discussion of how to build more inclusive, pluralistic societies as well as nativist backlash.
 Members of immigrant groups are now consumers and critical interlocutors of museums holding artifacts from Africa and Latin America.